 The extra width allows the entire physique to be seen in wider poses like the front double biceps.

-Bodybuilding documentaries are a great gift idea, especially if you're getting them for someone who's relatively new to lifting.
+Bodybuilding documentaries make great gifts for bodybuilders, especially if you’re getting them for someone who’s relatively new to lifting.

 It’ll give them motivation while also entertaining them.